pythoro/fastwire/README.md

 # fastwire

 Fastwire is a simple package to facilitate communication between objects.
-It provides similar functionality to several other packages, such as *blinker*, *wires*, and *wired*.
-It's intended to be smaller and light weight.
+It provides similar functionality to several other packages, such as:

-It uses an Inversion-of-Control and dependency injection to help keep code simple.
+* blinker
+* wires
+* wired
+* observable
+* pyDispatcher
+* pymitter
+* py-notify
+* zope-event

+Fastwire is intended to be elegant to use, fast to implement, and more flexible, while maintianing high performance.

 ## Basic usage